 Did the title of this blog surprise you?
 Is there really a child out there that refuses to eat dessert?
 Yes, there is!
-And being picky about candy can be just as devastating to the child + parent as picky eating about healthy foods.
+And being picky about candy can be just as devastating to the child + parent as picky eating with healthy foods.
 Learn why it’s important to help picky dessert eaters become more social!

 The social ramifications of picky eating are complicated and stressful, regardless if your child is a picky protein eater or a picky dessert eater.
 Imagine how hard it is for these kiddos at classroom parties, Valentines Day, Halloween, Christmas, family gatherings, birthday parties, sporting events and team parties.
 The social implications are the same…isolation at mealtime.